msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

-Logging in java got some excessive complexity.
+Applications are silent till their developer will not provide them a way tLogging in java got some excessive complexity.
 This is caused by way of its development.
-Well, all of us can print all debug information to the system output using plain `System.out.println`.
-The number of such logs can become huge.
+Well, all of us can print all debug information to the system output using plain `System.out.println` and errors using `System.err.println`.
+But with time the number of such logs can become huge.
 This will cause problem in navigating across them and tracking reqired information.
 Also, the production and development log configuration is different.
 So more specialized tool is needed.
 The standard java library [does have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside it - the "java.util.logging" package (or "JUL").
 Initially it was very poor, but now its somehow better.
 And because of this people need better tools.
 And so many opensource alternatives appear(top list):
  - Log4j(now the v2 is supported)
  - Commons-logging (wrapper around Log4j and JUL)